Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Physical therapy, neurological care, orthopedic rehabilitation, and ongoing specialist visits

-- Prescription medications, including projected cost increases over time
+- Prescription medications, including projected cost increases

-- Assistive devices including wheelchairs, prosthetics, orthotics, and mobility aids
+- Assistive devices: wheelchairs, prosthetics, orthotics, and mobility aids

-- Lost earning capacity, the income you will not be able to earn because of permanent injury or disability
+- Lost earning capacity, the income you will not be able to earn because of permanent injury

-- In-home attendant care or nursing services where the injuries require them
+- In-home attendant care or nursing services

-- Emotional distress, anxiety, PTSD, and depression following the crash
+- Emotional distress, anxiety, PTSD, and depression

 - Loss of enjoyment of life, the activities, independence, and experiences no longer accessible